temporalio/documentation/docs/application-development/testing.md

 In the context of Temporal, you can create these types of automated tests:

 - **End-to-end**: Running a Temporal Server and Worker with all its Workflows and Activities; starting and interacting with Workflows from a Client.
+- **Integration**: Anything between end-to-end and unit testing.
   - Running Activities with mocked Context and other SDK imports (and usually network requests).
   - Running Workers with mock Activities, and using a Client to start Workflows.
   - Running Workflows with mocked SDK imports.
-- **Integration**: Anything between end-to-end and unit testing, including:
 - **Unit**: Running a piece of Workflow or Activity code (a function or method) and mocking any code it calls.

 We generally recommend writing the majority of your tests as integration tests.

-For both end-to-end tests and integration tests with a Worker, we recommend using the Test Server, as it supports [skipping time](#skip-time).
+Use the test server for both end-to-end and integration tests with Workers, as the test server supports skipping time.

 ## Test Activities